We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 HSV-1 or HSV-2 test results may be negative or positive.
 These results depend on the type of test people take.

 False results can occur with many diagnostic herpes tests.
-This is because herpes tests are not as exact as tests for other STIs, such as chlamydia and gonorrhea.
+Herpes tests are not as exact as tests for other STIs, such as chlamydia and gonorrhea.

 A research review on the diagnosis of HSV-1 and HSV-2 concludes that using blood tests to diagnose genital herpes may be inappropriate because positive results may be due to chronic infection, whereas negative results may overlook recent infection.

 According to the American Sexual Health Association, other viruses carried by the person in their blood may cross-react with the herpes virus, causing a false positive herpes result.
-These viruses include the varicella-zoster virus (VZV) which causes chickenpox or cytomegalovirus (CMV).
+These viruses include the varicella-zoster virus, which causes chickenpox or cytomegalovirus.

-Other factors which may determine the correct outcome of a herpes test result include sample preparation and the stage of infection of the sample.
+Other factors that may determine the correct outcome of a herpes test result include sample preparation and the stage of infection of the sample.

 Four types of tests can confirm the presence of the HSV-1 or HSV-2 infection.
 These are: